 This article was written by Dmitri Dalla-Riva, owner of LearnMate Tutoring and a VCE graduate from 2012.
 Dmitri attained an ATAR of 95.40 in 2012 and passes on his tips for success to fellow students!
 We hope you enjoy!

-- Let nothing stop you.
+Let nothing stop you.
 Forget all this external pressure.
-This is YOUR MOMENT to do something great, so compete against yourself.
+This is YOUR MOMENT to do something great, to compete against yourself.

 In addition, we’ve also added in other tutors’ contributions to this list!
 The following article was written by Alex Gavrilidis, a SACE tutor who attained an ATAR of 97.45

-- “If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.”
-This quote applies to succeeding in achieving a high ATAR in countless ways.
-For example, exposing yourself to high quality exemplars and well written texts will improve your own writing.
-(Let’s not literally “copy” though, because plagiarism!)
+“If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.”
+This quote applies to succeed in achieving a high ATAR in countless ways.
+For example, exposing yourself to high-quality exemplars and well-written texts will improve your own writing.
+(Let’s not literally “copy” though, because of plagiarism!)